mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 Masaron (Gas Giant) Occupying a similar orbit to Forlneaux, Masaron is approximately half the mass of its sister planet.

-Sonares I (Prime world) The main habitable world of the Sonara system, Sonares I, or Prime, as it has become known since the colonization of Sonares II, has the
+SonaresI (Prime world) The main habitable world of the Sonara system, Sonares I, or Prime, as it has become known since the colonization of Sonares II, has the

 ##### B